Sometimes we hear from people who would like to come to Randolph but don’t understand why we charge admission to come and shop….

 Certainly, the outdoor exhibit space at the Market is all flat, and there are ramps into the Plumbers Hall building.
 Plus elevators and special bathroom facilities make the Randolph Street Market easy for anyone to enjoy!

 The entire outdoor area of the market is open for most* dogs; your furry friend must be on a leash and will no doubt be delighted with the delicious scraps of food to be discovered amongst the several acres of outdoor antique and collectible treasures.
-No pets allowed inside the Plumbers Hall Union building.
-(Only small dogs can be carried inside the building).

 *Management has the right to refuse entry to any persons and pets.